Sinner Races Into Semis As Swiatek Closes On First Melbourne Crown - UrduPoint

 Left-hander Shelton put in an all-action display to match his best performance at a major, having reached the US Open semi-finals in 2023.

-"I'm relieved right now," said Shelton, who unleashed the joint-fastest serve of the tournament, an ace clocked at 232kph (144mph).
+Shelton unleashed the joint-fastest serve of the tournament, a monster ace clocked at 232kph (144mph), and afterwards turned his fire on the post-match televised interviews that the winners do on court.

+"I feel like broadcasters should be helping us grow our sport and help these athletes who just won matches on the biggest stage to enjoy one of their biggest moments," he said.

 - Ominous Swiatek -